-The purpose of this module is to have an understanding of planning, preparing and presenting a range of menu items requiring advanced skills to cater for individuals with varying nutritional needs.
-Have theoretical knowledge of classical and modern dishes and trends effecting food acceptability.
+The purpose of this module is for students to acquire the knowledge of planning, preparing and presenting a range of menu items requiring advanced skills to cater for individuals with varying nutritional needs.
+They should also have theoretical knowledge of classical and modern dishes and trends effecting food acceptability.

-- · analyse trends and recommend adjustments to existing health practice; - explain the impact of socio-economical perceptions on the health status of the South African population; - adjust diets to meet a range of therapeutic requirements and prepare food accordingly, - utilise knowledge to prepare a menu that pairs wine or beer with food; and - distinguish between classical and modern (nouvelle cuisine) dishes and the various trends that have an influence on menu development.
+- analyse trends and recommend adjustments to existing health practice; - explain the impact of socio-economical perceptions on the health status of the South African population; - adjust diets to meet a range of therapeutic requirements and prepare food accordingly, - utilise knowledge to prepare a menu that pairs wine or beer with food; and - distinguish between classical and modern (nouvelle cuisine) dishes and the various trends that have an influence on menu development.

-CBE.128 GLOBAL TOURISM

-Global Tourism
+CBE.125 GLOBAL TOURISM Global Tourism 1A SEMESTER MODULE NQF LEVEL: 5